AbdooOwd/AbdooOS/docs/devlog.md

 Damn!
 I've done so much more than the other times, and the project is still only 700Kb! _(700Kb cuz of the `.git` dir)_.

+**AGH!** I finally coded the `fat12` driver, and was able to execute the kernel.
+BUT NOW IT DOESN'T REALLY EXECUTE THE KERNEL!!!!!
+So, in the kernel, I set up registers, set up the stack, blah blah blah.
+But I also do two things: clear the screen and print text.
+Easy to do, right?
+Clearing the screen works, BUT PRINTING DOESN'T WORK DAMMIT!!!1!!!!1!

+After deep, ***deep*** thinking and examination, I realized the mistake:
+The Kernel's origin **MUST** be at address 1Mb.
+And I realized "but it is!" when I saw the `org 10000`.
+But after ***deeper*** examination, I realized that it must be `org 100000` with 5 zeroes!
+_(thank you "HexInspector" by 'Mateusz Chudyk' extension from VS Code (; )_